brandur/org/fragments/life-without-mediators.md

 interaction between primitive types like database models.

-It's an interesting experience now developing in the largest Ruby codebase I've ever seen, and one where the use of a pattern like mediators never developed.
-Domain logic can be, and therefore is, implemented in any number of different
+It's an interesting experience now developing in the largest Ruby codebase I've ever seen (~1M lines of code), and one where the use of a pattern like mediators never developed.
+Domain logic can be, and therefore is, implemented in any number of different places:
-places:

 * In models.
 * In API endpoints.